Birth Doula. Postpartum Doula.

 Crystal’s heart has always been in helping others and putting their best interests first.
 She credits her grandmother’s love and care as the foundation upon which her desire to support others was built.
 This lead Crystal into foster parenting for a time, and she now enjoys providing support to her clients as a birth and postpartum doula.

 Crystal resides in North Royalton with her husband Brad, their 2 children, her dog Kajah and cat Rue.
 Their home sits on a beautiful 12 acres of land that boasts lots of woods to escape into and plenty of nature to enjoy.
-They hope to add some chickens one day too!
+They have recently added lots of chickens to their brood!

 Get to Know Crystal